freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 160.1

 Your script printed the result of the two commands as if you entered them in the terminal.
-Delete everything but the "shebang" from your file so you can start making the questionnaire.
+Delete everything but the `shebang` from your file so you can start making the questionnaire.

 #### HINTS